PTW-TUDa/Simplified-Implementation-of-Energy-Aware-Production-Scheduling-in-Job-Shops/README.rst

 Julia's PyCall is linked to the correct interpreter.
 To do this, return to the normal terminal prompt and execute the following commands.

-As noted in the eta_utility (versio n2.2.4b2) documentation, this version is only compatible with specific versions of pip and setuptools due to limitations in the gym and stable_baselines3 dependencies.
+As noted in the eta_utility (version 2.2.4b2) documentation, this version is only compatible with specific versions of pip and setuptools due to limitations in the gym and stable_baselines3 dependencies.
 Therefore, make sure to install the correct versions first.